FireHead90544/auternos/README.md

 I set this up using [ungoogled-chromium](https://ungoogled-software.github.io/ungoogled-chromium-binaries/), simply because the binaries were easily available to me.

 This script kills any instance of Chromium (or if you're on Windows, it kills 'chrome.exe', so Chrome / Chromium will get killed) at the end of it.
 Solution: Either rewrite the portion of this script that kills Chrome / Chromium (and maybe submit a pull request too?), or use Firefox (chad browser tbh) like me.
+Edit: idk might swap to PhantomJS, we'll see.

 Chromium-based browsers require [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) for this script to work.
 Make sure you have that properly set up. macOS users can do
 `brew cask install chromedriver` via [brew](https://brew.sh/).